kurtaking/recipe-book-shopping-list/README.md

 > A web application built using Angular 4 that allows users to manage their recipe book and shopping lists.

+## Credit

+Initial Project came from a tutorial I followed along with which can be accessed by clicking this [link](https://www.udemy.com/the-complete-guide-to-angular-2/learn/v4/overview).
+The tutorial was written by Maximilian Schwarzmüller.

 ## To Do List (Version 1.0)

 ### Overall